 There are eight profiles from which to choose: comfort, auto, dynamic, efficiency, all-road, off-road and the individually configurable RS-specific modes RS1 and RS2, which can be activated directly via the ‘RS-MODE’ button on the steering wheel.
-Audi drive select affects such things as engine and transmission management, steering boost, the air suspension, all-wheel steering, engine sound and the characteristic of the automatic air conditioning.
+Audi drive selection affects such things as engine and transmission management, steering boost, air suspension, all-wheel steering, engine sound and the characteristic of the automatic air conditioning.

 The new RS Q8 comes standard with 22-inch aluminium wheels in a 10-spoke star design with 295/40-series tires – the largest ever factory-installed on an Audi production model.

 Optional 23-inch cast aluminium wheels in a 5 Y-spoke rotor design are available exclusively for the RS Q8, with 23-inch 5-Y spoke wheels in Gloss black standard on the Carbon Black trim and 23-inch 5-Y spoke wheels in anthracite black with diamond-turned finish standard on the Vorsprung trim.

 Behind the large wheels is an RS brake system with internally vented composite disks (420 millimetres up front, 370 millimetres at the rear).
 Their 10-inch piston callipers are painted black as standard but are available in red as an option.

 With its imposing octagonal Singleframe, the RS-specific radiator grille in the standard accent colour Manhattan grey and the gloss black RS honeycomb grille, the new Audi RS Q8 sports a strikingly self-confident front-end.
 This combined with the solid side air inlets in high gloss black and the blade in matt aluminium perfectly highlights the athletic character of the large SUV coupe from Audi Sport.